kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 * All data layers must belong to at least one collection.
 The concept of a collection in GIS data management is somewhat vague, it might include data purchased from vendors, a set of georeferenced maps, open data downloaded from a website/portal, or scholarly research data.
 Collection objects in SDR do not store any data.
 They contain metadata and rights information which describe the collection contents at a generic level.

-### Collection Assessment

-* Survey the contents of the collection to check for things such as: type(s) of data, total number of layers, supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

-* Consider: What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?
-Where they are located (geographic extent)?
-When were they published and also in what time period are they situated (temporal extent)?
-Who created and/or published the data?
-What are the access and use restrictions (rights)?
-How often are the data updated (edition/version)?

 ### Determining Rights - Administrative Policy Objects